Mythrendel/Button-Symbols/README.md

+# ⚠️ Archived project

+This repository is no longer actively maintained.

 # Button-Symbols
 Sketch plugin using symbol overrides to re-label, re-size, and re-position buttons.
 Supports nested symbols, complex button systems, icons and more!